 Applications and support materials must be submitted in English.

 Yes.
-An individual or organization may apply for multiple grants.
 Each program application must be submitted separately.

 Yes.
 Collaborative proposals between individuals and/or advocacy/community groups and/or academic institutions and/or medical societies are allowed.

 Yes.
 Local, regional, and national programs will all be considered.
 At this time, the Progress at the Heart grants will be awarded to programs in the U.S. only.

 No. There is no guarantee an awarded program will receive funding in the future, even upon the continuation of a proposed program and beyond the proposal description.

 No, Progress at the Heart does not fund activities that have already occurred, but will consider support for ongoing and existing programs.